duggup/data/questions/largest-family.md

 Ravi has a dream to be a King.
 One of the rules in his kingdom will be that for a couple to name their kids they have to choose only from a certain number of alphabets.
-So, if a couple chooses `a`, `b` and `c` alphabets their children's names can be `abc`, `acb`, `cab`, etc. These sets of alphabets are unique for every couple.
+So, if a couple chooses `a`, `b`, and `c` alphabets their children's names can be `abc`, `acb`, `cab`, etc. These sets of alphabets are unique for every couple.
 You being a minister in Ravi's ministry has the task to find out the size of the largest family in the kingdom.

 **Input Format**
  - First line contains `N` i.e. Number of children in kingdom.